Anxiety has become one of the most common challenges of modern life. However, did you know that your diet can be a powerful tool in combating anxiety?

 1. Banana Oat Smoothie

-Preparation: Blend all ingredients until smooth.
-A great source of magnesium and tryptophan.
+- Preparation: Blend all ingredients until smooth.
+This smoothie is a great source of magnesium and tryptophan.

 2. Quick Grilled Salmon

-Preparation: Season and grill each side for 3–4 minutes.
-Rich in omega-3s.
+- Preparation: Season and grill each side for 3–4 minutes.
+Rich in omega-3 fatty acids.

 3. Kale Omelet

-Preparation: Sauté kale in olive oil, add beaten eggs, top with cheese, and fold.
+- Preparation: Sauté kale in olive oil, add beaten eggs, top with cheese, and fold.
+A nutritious, calming dish.

 4. Chamomile Tea with Ginger & Lemon

-Ingredients: 1 chamomile bag, 1 ginger slice, 1 lemon slice, hot water
+- Ingredients: 1 chamomile tea bag, 1 ginger slice, 1 lemon slice, hot water

-Preparation: Infuse all in hot water for 5 minutes.
-Calming and antioxidant-rich.
+- Preparation: Infuse all in hot water for 5 minutes.
+A calming, antioxidant-rich tea.

 - Regular physical activity